Tooth loss: Causes and 3 ways for seniors to prevent tooth loss

 According to statistics, smokers are twice as likely as nonsmokers to have tooth loss.
 Other unhealthy behaviors like consuming alcohol, opening packages with your teeth, or biting ice and hard candies can weaken or shatter your teeth at any age, but the risk factors grow as you get older.

-How seniors can prevent tooth loss
+How do elders prevent tooth loss?

+How do elders prevent tooth loss?
 Based on the NIDCR, around 27% of seniors over the age of 65 have no remaining teeth.
 According to a CW Douglas’s research, 35.4 million persons in the United States used dentures in 2000, and that figure is expected to rise to 37.9 million by 2020.
 As reported by the Silberg Center for Dental Science, tooth loss among seniors has a variety of consequences, including a negative impact on their daily life.

 As a result, in your golden years, it is preferable to employ natural and non-invasive methods to strengthen your teeth.
 Similar to the various methods for ensuring that children clean their teeth, there are particular limits that elders should follow in order to maintain their dental health and, more significantly, to avoid tooth loss.